AdaemmerP/lpirfs/README.md

 Matlab code before the publication of their [paper](https://www.journals.uchicago.edu/doi/10.1086/696277).

-I greatly benefit from the helpful remarks by Jon [Danielsson](http://www.systemicrisk.ac.uk/people/jon-danielsson) and the profound *R*, *Rcpp* and *GitHub* knowledge of Philipp [Wittenberg](https://github.com/wittenberg) and Detlef (overflow)
+I greatly benefitted from the helpful remarks by Jon [Danielsson](http://www.systemicrisk.ac.uk/people/jon-danielsson) and the profound *R*, *Rcpp* and *GitHub* knowledge of Philipp [Wittenberg](https://github.com/wittenberg) and Detlef (overflow)